mmoayyed/mmoayyed.github.io/_posts/2016-08-08-cas-eol-policy-proposal.md

 | `4.1.x`        | January 31st, 2017 | January 31st, 2018 |
 | `4.2.x`        | January 1st, 2017  | January 1st, 2018 |

+All past releases that are absent in the above table are already considered EOLed.

 [Misagh Moayyed](https://twitter.com/misagh84)